-33 Organisation for Economic Co-operation and Development (OECD), Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, https://www.oecd.org/daf/anti-bribery/oecdantibriberyconvention.htm (last accessed 7 June 2022).
+41 Organisation for Economic Co-operation and Development (OECD), Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.

-34 OECD, 'Recommendation of the Council for Further Combating Bribery of Foreign Public Officials in International Business Transactions' (amended 26 November 2021), https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0378 (last accessed 7 June 2022).
+42 OECD, 'Recommendation of the Council for Further Combating Bribery of Foreign Public Officials in International Business Transactions', amended 26 November 2021.

-including a comprehensive and periodic assessment of risk, robust policies and procedures to detect and remediate misconduct, effective internal controls and efficient reporting standards.35
+including a comprehensive and periodic assessment of risk, robust policies and procedures to detect and remediate misconduct, effective internal controls and efficient reporting standards.43